CDFalcon/AI/README.md

 # AI-Stuff
-A collection of a few of my experiments into artificial intelligence and machine learning
+A collection of a few of my experiments into artificial intelligence and machine learning.